Town of Salem: The Coven

 On May 16, 2017, the expansion pack The Coven was announced.
 The expansion added a new faction, the Coven, fifteen new roles, and three new game modes.
 Two roles from the expansion, the Ambusher and Hypnotist, were eventually added to Classic on October 20, 2020.
 The expansion pack released in June 2017 for $10, with a 50% discount for players who purchased the game through Steam.

 Data breach

-A data breach that affected over 7.6 million players of Town of Salem was disclosed in an email to security firm DeHashed on December 28, 2018.
+A data breach that affected over 7.6 million Town of Salem accounts was exposed in an email to security firm DeHashed on December 28, 2018.
 The breach involved a compromise of the servers and access to a database which included 7,633,234 unique email addresses.
 The database also contained IP addresses, passwords and payment information.
 Some users who paid for premium features also reportedly had their billing information and data breached.
 Investigative reporter Brian Krebs linked the hackers to Apophis Squad, a gang who made bomb threats against thousands of schools and launched distributed denial-of-service (DDoS) attacks.

+Town of Salem 2

+Town of Salem 2, the sequel to Town of Salem, was announced on April 23, 2023, for release on Steam only.
+The sequel removes the Mafia faction in favor of the Coven, with most Mafia roles being merged into the Coven.
+A new player faction, the Apocalypse, opposes both the Town and Coven, with the Plaguebearer and Juggernaut roles from the original game's Coven expansion incorporated into this new faction with two roles completely new to the game.

+The Apocalypse, is referencing The Four Horsemen of the Apocalypse, Pestilence, Famine, War and Death.
+In the game, The Apocalypse's goal is to destroy the town they're in.

+The sequel offers more customization options, with players being able to purchase interior and path decorations for their houses in the shop, as well as move their character around freely in the lobby and after death in-game.
+Communication is improved, with the ability to tag players, keywords, and roles in chat, aiding in the discussion during the day.
+Town of Salem 2 released for iOS and Android devices on March 26, 2024.

+On a Steam blog post, BlankMediaGames revealed that Town of Salem 2 matched its predecessor's all-time high concurrent Steam user count, reaching over 3,700 concurrent players.
+The developers also revealed that sales for the game exceeded that of Town of Salem's Coven DLC and its mobile port launch.

+As of January 29, 2025, BlankMediaGames and Digital Banditos has announced (both in their Official 'Town of Salem Games' Discord Server, and in their Steam Blog post) that "Town of Salem 2 will launch on current-generation PlayStation, Xbox, and Nintendo Switch consoles later this year".